elixir-oslo/norwegian-life-sci-rdm-lookup/pages/cheat_sheets/proteomics.md

 ### Storage and Computing
 <!--Add information about e.g. NeLS, update this section when SEEK is deployed for NOR-OS metadata?-->
-Proteomics data collected in Norway can be analyzed by the individual core facilities and stored in [Nels](https://nels.bioinfo.no/pages/user-terms.xhtml), [usegalaxy.no](https://usegalaxy.no) can be used to run [proteomics analysis workflows](https://training.galaxyproject.org/training-material/topics/proteomics/).
+Proteomics data collected in Norway can be analysed by the individual core facilities and stored in [Nels](https://nels.bioinfo.no/pages/user-terms.xhtml), [usegalaxy.no](https://usegalaxy.no) can be used to run [proteomics analysis workflows](https://training.galaxyproject.org/training-material/topics/proteomics/).

 ### Data Deposition Repository